ApryseSDK/pdftron-react-native/API.md

 #### onUndoRedoStateChanged
 function, optional

-This function is called when the state of the undo/redo stack in the current document has been changed.
+This function is called when the state of the current document's undo/redo stack has been changed.

 ```js
 <DocumentView